mendersoftware/mender-docs/02.Architecture/03.Compatibility/docs.md

 ## Mender client/server and Artifact format

-The [Mender Artifact format](../mender-artifacts) is managed by the [Mender Artifacts Library](https://github.com/mendersoftware/mender-artifact?target=_blank), which is included in the Mender client and server (for reading Artifacts) as well as in a stand alone utility `mender-artifacts` (for [writing Artifacts](../../artifacts/modifying-a-mender-artifact)).
+The [Mender Artifact format](../mender-artifacts) is managed by the [Mender Artifacts Library](https://github.com/mendersoftware/mender-artifact?target=_blank), which is included in the Mender client and server (for reading Artifacts) as well as in a standalone utility `mender-artifacts` (for [writing Artifacts](../../artifacts/modifying-a-mender-artifact)).

 |                     | Artifact v1 | Artifact v2 |
 |---------------------|-------------|-------------|